Christian Bethancourt Player Props: Rays vs. Athletics

 Christian Bethancourt At The Plate

-- Bethancourt is batting .231 with nine doubles, seven home runs and six walks.
+- Bethancourt is hitting .224 with nine doubles, seven home runs and six walks.

-- In 59.5% of his 42 games this season, Bethancourt has picked up at least one hit.
-He's also had seven multi-hit games.
+- In 58.1% of his games this season (25 of 43), Bethancourt has picked up at least one hit, and in seven of those games (16.3%) he recorded more than one.

-- In 16.7% of his games this year, he has hit a long ball, and 4.6% of his trips to the plate.
+- He has homered in seven games this year (16.3%), leaving the park in 4.5% of his plate appearances.

-- Bethancourt has an RBI in 11 of 42 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 25.6% of his games this season, Bethancourt has driven in at least one run.
+In four of those games (9.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

+- He has scored in 44.2% of his games this season, with two or more runs scored in 9.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.